 The Hyde Collection Art Museum

 The Hyde Collection is a world-class fine arts museum with works that span the 4th century through the 20th century.
 This museum includes such noted European Old Masters as Botticelli, Da Vinci, Raphael, Rembrandt and Rubens, as well as more modern works by Cezanne, Picasso, Renoir and Van Gogh.
 Also featured are the works of American artists Eakins, Hassam, Homer, Peto, Ryder and Whistler.
+If you are looking for one of the calmer activities in the Adirondacks, this is it.
 Visit their website.

 Natural Stone Bridge & Caves